 - Assessing duty of care on each driver owed to other members of the public

-How Indiana Car Accidents Are Handled
+How Car Accidents Are Handled

-In Indiana, determining fault in auto accidents is done by a legal construct called ‘comparative fault’.
+In most states, determining fault in auto accidents is done by a legal construct called ‘comparative fault’.
 This is simply a sliding scale represented by a percentage which apportions blame on the negligent or guilty party.
-According to Indiana law, if you sue for $200,000 and were discovered to be 40% percent at fault as the plaintiff, you will only be able to recover $80,000.
+According to law, if you sue for $200,000 and were discovered to be 40% percent at fault as the plaintiff, you will only be able to recover $80,000.
 On the other hand, if you are found to be 50% at fault, you may not be able to recover anything.

 In addition, since Indiana is a ‘fault’ state (a majority are ‘no-fault’ states), you are allowed to use the other driver’s insurance to pay for your damages such as medical bills and fixing up your car before dipping into your own insurance should you need to do so.